gustavopinto/bugzilla-py/README.md

 Usage
 -----

-If you want to crawl a particular bug, use
+If you want to crawl a sigle bug report, use

 ```
-python bugzilla.py <bug-id>
+python bugzilla.py -b <bug-id>
 ```

-Or, if you have a list of bugs that you want to crawl, use
+Or, if you have a list of bugs reports, you might want to use

 ```
 python bugzilla.py -l <file>
 ```

-The results are exported as a csv file named ``output.csv``.
+The results are saved in a csv file named ``output.csv`` in the root dir.

 Use --help to see all options.